Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 Charts
 ======

-OpenPyXL supports creating bar, line, scatter, and pie charts using the data in a sheet’s cells.
+|odev|_ supports creating many charts including bar, line, scatter, and pie charts using the data in a sheet’s cells.
 To make a chart, you need to do the following:

 Create a Reference object from a rectangular selection of cells.
 Create a Series object by passing in the Reference object.
 Create a Chart object.
 Append the Series object to the Chart object.
 Add the Chart object to the Worksheet object, optionally specifying which cell should be the top-left corner of the chart.
 The Reference object requires some explaining.
-You create Reference objects by calling the openpyxl.chart.Reference() function and passing three arguments:
+You create Reference objects by calling the ***openpyxl***.chart.Reference() function and passing three arguments:

 The Worksheet object containing your chart data.
 A tuple of two integers, representing the top-left cell of the rectangular selection of cells containing your chart data: the first integer in the tuple is the row, and the second is the column.
 Note that 1 is the first row, not 0.